 Want advertisers to forget what you did in the past?
 Want to refresh your browser?
-Find out below how to clear cookies in Safari across the board or for specific sites.
+Find out here how to delete cookies on a Mac in Safari across the board or for specific sites.

-First, It Is Good to Smell and Flail Your Arms
+First, It Is Good to Emit Odors and Flail Your Arms

-when mosquitoes are around, at least.
-If they are of the aedes aegypti kind, they have been found to associate danger from swung hands and arms with the swinger’s distinct odor.
+It is advantageous to smell and swing your arms when mosquitoes are around, at least.
+If the insects are of the aedes aegypti kind, they have been found to associate danger from swung hands and arms with the swinger’s distinct odor.
 They then tend to avoid the dangerous suspect and fly for more harmless prey.

 Want to get rid of cookies in the Safari browser, at least for the time?
 Flail your fingers and hands like so (and the odor shall be of secondary importance):

-How to Clear Cookies in Safari on a Mac
+How to Delete Cookies in Safari on a Mac

 - Select Safari | Preferences… from the menu in Safari.

 macOS keyboard shortcut: Press Command , to open preferences quickly.

 - Under Cookies and website data:, click Manage Website Data….